-The other night one of my dearest girlfriends and I were having a girls’ night of wine and gabbing.
+The other night one of my dearest girlfriends and I were having a girls’ night and gabbing.
 After hours of talking about everything from marriage and kids to cooking, boats, and even death, I picked up my phone to realize it was 3 in the morning?!?!
 I had not stayed up that late in I don’t know how long.
 We had talked for 5 hours straight and not even realized it.
 What a blessing to have someone in your life that you can talk to for 5 hours straight and not get bored or annoyed, yet instead feel inspired about life.
 My friend Leighann is one of those people who makes you feel good every time you are around her.
 I have been blessed with several friends who energize me about life, all in different ways.
 My friend Leighann makes me feel inspired, at peace, and loved.
 My friend Shelby makes me feel like I can do anything, always encouraging me and my ideas.
 My friend Molly reminds me of the most important things in this life, speaking love and truth.
 My friend Leila is a great wingman- always there spot on when you want to plan something.
 And then of course there is my best friend, my husband, the person I can tell everything to and through the good, the bad, and the ugly he simply loves me, he gets me, and he makes my whole body laugh with his humor.
 From each of them I have learned what it is to be a real friend.
 In this life there are real friendships and there are ‘maybe’ friends.
 The ‘maybe’ friends are usually friends for situational reasons or they see an advantage to being friends with you – once that situation changes or advantage doesn’t seem so advantageous anymore they fade.
 We all at some point have fallen in and out of these friendships, they are just a part of life, but what a gift real friendship is once you’ve experienced it.
 But just like love and life, you have to give to get.
 So if you want real friendship you have to give it.
 I looked at each of my friends, what I treasure about them and what I have learned from them, and came up with 11 ways to be a great friend, it was just too hard to narrow down to 10.

 1. Time Apart Nor Distance Changes A Thing – I began noticing as I grew into an adult there were friends I might not see because of summer vacations or living in different cities that when we would reunite there was a certain awkwardness, sometimes the awkwardness even seemed intentional.
 The one thing that I notice in a true friend is that no matter how much time has passed or distance apart the next time you meet seems like yesterday.
 Your encounters always seem like no time has passed.
 With my friend Leighann there is never an awkward beginning to any conversation we always dive right in and pick right back up whether it has been 1 month or 9 months since we last were able to get together.
 I have known Shelby since college and we have never lived in the same city as adults, but I always feel like she is there with me, we are kindred spirits.
 When I lived in New York there were 3 people who called me everyday – my now husband, my grandmother, and my friend Molly – when you are so far from the people you love that means the world and that was back when you had real phone conversations not text conversations so each of those phone calls was building a deep relationship.